Wheest/wheest.github.io/_posts/2023-02-20-thesis-o-meter.md

 <https://github.com/Wheest/thesis-o-meter>

-There a few other metrics and analysis tools that I'll add to it as time goes on, however if anyone else wants to use or improve it, feel free.
+There are a few other metrics and analysis tools that I'll add to it as time goes on, however if anyone else wants to use or improve it, feel free.

 The [README](https://github.com/Wheest/thesis-o-meter) has a roadmap, as well as system critique.